BirchM93/Project/README.md

 ## User Experience (UX)

+-   ### Strategy
+    The overall aim is to attract new memebers and retention of existing members.
+    The website will enable users to find important information with regards to location, membership fees, opening hours, getting in contact and fitness classes.

 -   ### User stories

     -  As a new visitor to the website, I want to easily navigate the site, so I can find what I need.